cippall/Maxscript/animation-tools/viewport-preview/README.md

 ## Disclaimer

-This script come without warranty of any kind.
+This script comes without warranty of any kind.
 Use it at your own risk.